-"Adolescence," a limited series on Netflix, was a big winner at the 2025 Emmy Awards Sunday night.
+"Adolescence," a limited series on Netflix, was a big winner at the 2026 Golden Globes Sunday night.

-The series -- which explores the loss of adolescence and the complexities of youth -- took home multiple awards, including best actor, best supporting actress, best directing and best writing for a limited or anthology series or movie.
+The series -- which explores the loss of adolescence and the complexities of youth -- took home multiple awards, including best limited series, anthology series or motion picture made for television.

-Shortly after its release, "Adolescence" was made available to all secondary schools across the U.K., part of an initiative backed by the British government to facilitate important conversations among young people, Netflix UK & Ireland said at the time.
+Since its release, the show has influenced broad public debate and policy conversations.
+The show was made available to all secondary schools across the U.K., part of an initiative backed by the British government to facilitate important conversations among young people, Netflix UK & Ireland announced in March.

 "As a father, watching this show with my teenage son and daughter, I can tell you -- it hit home hard," U.K. Prime Minister Keir Starmer said on March 31.
 "It's an important initiative to encourage as many pupils as possible to watch the show.
 As I see from my own children, openly talking about changes in how they communicate, the content they're seeing, and exploring the conversations they're having with their peers is vital if we are to properly support them in navigating contemporary challenges and deal with malign influences."